tenstorrent/tt-studio/HowToRunLlama3.1-70b.md

 ### 8. Deploying the Model and Running Inference

-Once the setup is complete and the persistent volume is correctly configured, you’re ready to deploy the model and start running inference in TT Studio.
+Once the setup is complete and the persistent volume is correctly configured, you’re ready to deploy the model and start running inference in TT-Studio.
 Follow these steps:

 1. **Start TT Studio**: Run TT Studio by executing the startup command or accessing it through your chosen method.
 2. **Access Model Weights**: In the TT-Studio interface, navigate to the model weights section.